Colorectal cancer screening: taking precautions can save lives

 That is why many cantons have so-called bowel cancer screening programmes for early detection.
 In the canton of Basel-Stadt, for example, all residents between the ages of 50 and 69 are invited to take part in a bowel cancer screening examination in cooperation with the Krebsliga beider Basel.

 Participants choose between a stool test every 2 years and a colonoscopy every 10 years.
 The examinations within the framework of this programme are exempt from the deductible; only a 10% retention is payable.
-Similar programmes are already offered in many other cantons or will be introduced in 2021.
+Similar programmes are offered in many other cantons.

 In a screening programme, certain people are regularly invited to undergo an examination for the early detection of cancer.
 The goal: to detect a disease before symptoms appear.
 In this way, the chances of recovery can be increased, a gentler therapy can be applied or the disease can even be avoided.
 Sympany covers the majority of the examination costs.